Terroir and gastronomyLagrande tablée

 and short distribution channels

-France’s leading organic department, the Hautes-Alpes has made respectful farming of soil and living organisms a matter of course.
-Breeders and producers focus on local markets, local grocery stores and farm sales.
-Behind every basket is an encounter, behind every cheese a story.
-This economy on a human scale is the promise of healthy, sincere food.
+As France’s leading organic department, the Hautes-Alpes have made agriculture that respects the soil and all living things a way of life.
+Farmers and producers prioritize local connections: artisanal markets, local grocery stores, and farm-direct sales.
+Behind every basket lies a connection; behind every cheese, a story.
+This community-based economy promises healthy, authentic food.

 P. Domeyne – AD05